 \item Introduce a new auxiliary receiver, denoted as \( Z \).
 Consider a new expression by substituting the auxiliary receiver \( Z \) for one of the original receivers.
 For instance, we can consider \( I(M;Z^n) \) or \( I(M;Z^nY_r^n) \) instead of \( I(M;Y^n) \) or \( I(M;Y^nY_r^n) \).
 We call this term the \emph{substituted term}.

 \item Add and subtract the substituted term from the original multi-letter expression.
 For instance, if $I(M;Y^n)$ is the original expression and $I(M;Z^n)$ is the substituted term, we can write:

-\item Single-letterize the ``difference term" using a telescopic sum expansion.
+\item Single-letterize the "difference term" using a telescopic sum expansion.
 For instance, \( I(M;Y^n) - I(M;Z^n) \) may be single-letterized as follows:

-\item Lastly, reduce the ``substituted term" to a single-letter form by following the procedure of an existing upper bound.
+\item Lastly, reduce the "substituted term" to a single-letter form by following the procedure of an existing upper bound.
 This is done by mimicking the bound while formally replacing a legitimate receiver with the auxiliary receiver.
-For example, in the context of a relay channel, consider the cut-set bound and substitute the original receiver $Y$ with the auxiliary receiver $Z$ throughout all the steps of the bound. \end{enumerate} This method produces novel upper bounds for relay, broadcast, and interference channels.
-For a comprehensive discussion and additional examples, refer to \cite{BITsubmission}.
+For example, in the context of a relay channel, consider the cut-set bound and substitute the original receiver $Y$ with the auxiliary receiver $Z$ throughout all the steps of the bound. \end{enumerate} This method produces novel upper bounds for relay, broadcast, and interference channels \cite{gon21}.

-A formal proof of the application of the add-and-subtract technique to the distributed hypothesis testing problem is presented in Section \ref{sec:addsubtractdetails}.
+A formal proof of applying the add-and-subtract technique to the distributed hypothesis testing problem is presented in Section \ref{sec:addsubtractdetails}.
 In the remainder of this section, we provide an intuitive discussion of the concept.

 For the distributed hypothesis testing problem, we consider $D(P_{MY^n} \| Q_{MY^n})$ as our multi-letter expression (see Theorem \ref{thm1cz}).
-After replacing $Y$ with an auxiliary receiver $Z$, we obtain the expression $D(P_{MZ^n} \| Q_{MZ^n})$ as our ``substituted term".
+After replacing $Y$ with an auxiliary receiver $Z$, we obtain the expression $D(P_{MZ^n} \| Q_{MZ^n})$ as our "substituted term".
 Finally, we form and expand the difference term $D(P_{MY^n} \| Q_{MY^n})-D(P_{MZ^n} \| Q_{MZ^n})$ via a telescopic sum as follows:

 where $U_i=M Y_{1:i-1}Z_{i+1:n}$.
 With this identification for $U_i$, one can also show that $\sum I(U_i;X_i|Y_i)\leq nR$ and $\sum I(U_i;X_i|Z_i)\leq nR$.
 Using the above equations, we can show that the difference term is less than or equal to